LucasContiDev/java-spring-boot-api/README.md

   OR

-  1 - git clone this project to any desired folder.
+  1 - git clone this project to any desired folder;
-  2 - inside the project folder, run the following command in the terminal: mvn clean spring-boot:run 4 - Do Not close the terminal from the step 2.
+  2 - inside the project folder, run the following command in the terminal: mvn clean spring-boot:run;
+  4 - Do Not close the terminal from the step 2;
-  5 - the rest api will be available under the address: localhost:8080
+  5 - the rest api will be available under the address: localhost:8080;

+  OR

+  1 - simply execute the .jar file in /target folder (not the "original" one);

   Any questions, mail me at: conty.lucas@gmail.com